domluna/tinyrag/README.md

 # tiny binary rag

-I wanted to experiment in how fast I could do exact RAG lookups with a binary vector space.
+I wanted to experiment in how quickly precise RAG lookups could be performed with a binary vector space.

 Why binary?

 It turns out the accuracy is [very similar to a full 32-bit vector](https://huggingface.co/blog/embedding-quantization).
-But we save a lot in terms of server costs, and it makes in-memory retrieval more feasible
+But we save a lot in terms of server costs, and it makes in-memory retrieval more feasible.

 A database that was once 1TB is now ~32GB, which can easily fit in RAM on a much cheaper setup.